Evaluating Male Fertility

-Hamster Egg Penetration Test
+Hamster Egg Penetration Test (Sperm Penetration Assay)

-The Hamster Egg Penetration Test (HEPT) (also know as the Sperm Penetration Assay) is the most accurate test in predicting fertilizing ability, and can also predict the ability of laboratory techniques to improve sperm fertilizing ability.
-The sperm samples are evaluated in much the same manner as with in vitro fertilization (IVF), except that the eggs (chemically treated to allow normal human sperm to penetrate them) are obtained from a hamster.
+The hamster egg penetration test (HEPT) (also known as the sperm penetration assay) is the most accurate test in predicting the ability of the sperm to fertilize.
+It can also predict the ability of laboratory techniques to improve sperm fertilizing ability.
+The sperm samples are evaluated in a similar way as sperm in in-vitro fertilization (IVF), except that the eggs are obtained from a hamster and chemically treated to allow normal human sperm to penetrate them.

-Krueger or “Strict Criteria” Morphology
+Kruger or “Strict Criteria” Morphology

-Decreases in sperm concentration and sperm motility affect the motile sperm count, which reflects the ability to get a high enough concentration of sperm to the egg site to complete fertilization.
-Sperm morphology is important because it too reflects upon the ability of the sperm to fertilize an egg.
+Lower sperm concentration and sperm motility affect the motile sperm count, which is a measurement of the sperm concentration that moves to the egg site to fertilize the egg.
+Sperm morphology is important as well because it reflects the ability of the sperm to fertilize an egg.

 Sperm Aneuploidy by FISH

 FISH (fluorescent in-situ hybridization) allows us to identify and count chromosomes as well as any defects in chromosomes, such as chromosome translocations.
 By analyzing sperm with FISH prior to an IVF cycle or artificial insemination procedure, we can better counsel our patients as to the possible risks of an infertility treatment.